Paier05/SC2006_Project_Assignment/Lab 1/README.md

 # Lab 1 Deliverables

-This is our Lab 1 Delivarables
+This is our Lab 1 Deliverables.

 ## Deliverables
 The following document consists of the content listed below: